arncet/position-in-file/README.md

 	* **`ignore `** : *(Array)* An array to define the file/filter to ignore.
 Default : empty array.
 	* **`fullPathRequired `** *(Boolean)* : If full path need to be specified on ```option.ignore``` or just the file name.
 Default : ```true```.
 	* **`gitIgnore `** *(Boolean)* : If .gitIgnore's file/folder need to be ignored.
 Default : ```true```.

+## Todo :

+- [ ] Refacto : Don't stack all files on the same array but directly execute next functions to prevent `out of memory` Javascript errors on massive directory.

 ## License :